Shri Thanedar: 2018 gubernatorial campaign

 On April 5, 2017, Thanedar submitted paperwork to raise funds for a potential gubernatorial campaign in Michigan.
 On June 8, he officially announced his candidacy for governor of Michigan in the 2018 Democratic primary.
 He pledged not to accept any corporate political action committee donations.
 Thanedar contributed $10.6 million of his own money to his campaign.
 Early polling in 2017 showed him in last place at 2% to 3%.
 After running a statewide Super Bowl ad in February 2018, he quickly became the best-known Democratic candidate for governor.
 Thanedar won statewide Democratic polls in March (21% to 18%) and April (30% to 26%) versus Gretchen Whitmer, the presumptive Democratic front-runner.

 As Thanedar's campaign gained public traction in early 2018, reporters at The Intercept and HuffPost began investigating Thanedar's history.
 Thanedar had not held elective office before running for governor in 2017, so he did not have an official record as a Democrat.
 Campaign finance records show that he made 18 donations to Democratic campaigns and one to a Republican campaign before running for office.
 The Republican donation, $2,300 to the Republican presidential campaign of John McCain, led to controversy that Thanedar might not be as progressive as he claimed.
 Political strategists who met with Thanedar before his 2018 campaign also claimed that he initially questioned whether he wanted to run as a Democrat or Republican in the gubernatorial race.
 Thanedar denied the claims, saying that these strategists were criticizing him because he did not hire their firms.
 He also faced allegations that laboratory animals were abandoned at one of his former research facilities after Bank of America placed that business into receivership in 2010, which he denied.

 These controversies hurt Thanedar's campaign and he failed to poll over 30% again.
 In the primary, he won the City of Detroit, but finished third statewide; he received 200,645 votes (17.7%), placing him in third behind Whitmer's 588,436 votes (52.0%) and Abdul El-Sayed's 342,179 votes (30.2%).
 Thanedar's support was heavily concentrated in cities like Detroit, Flint, Inkster, and Pontiac with high African American populations.

-Thanedar's campaign had spent more money than any other candidate's in either the Democratic or Republican gubernatorial primary.
-The roughly $10.3 million his campaign spent accounted for nearly one third of the cumulative spending of all candidates in the primaries.
+Thanedar's campaign spent more (c $10.3 million) than any other candidate in either the Democratic or Republican primary, nearly a third of the total of all other candidates.

 2020 Michigan House of Representatives campaign

-In August 2019, Thanedar submitted paperwork to run for State Representative in Michigan's 3rd district, a portion of the upper east side of Detroit.
+In August 2019, Thanedar submitted paperwork to run for state representative in Michigan's 3rd district, a portion of the upper east side of Detroit.
 On August 4, 2020, he won the Democratic primary for the seat.
 On November 3, 2020, Thanedar was elected to the state house.
 He assumed office on January 1, 2021.